oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-mixer.png)

-### A
+### A. MIXER
-The Seaquence Mixer, you can drag creatures around, as well as the view.
+In the Seaquence mixer, you can drag creatures around, as well as the view.
 Notice how the stereo panning changes as you move creatures and the view.
 Only the closest creatures are heard.
 You'll be able to hear up to 8 voices at once.

-### B
+### B. CREATURES
-Creatures.
-You can drag creatures around the view to create different mixes.
+You can drag creature synthesizers around the view to create different mixes.
 TAP on a creature to open its editor, PRESS & HOLD to delete.

-### C
+### C. PLAY/PAUSE
-Play/Pause.
-You can start and stop the synth from playing at any time.
+You can start and stop the synth at any time.

-### D
+### D. ADD
-Add new.
 Creates a new creature with random parameters.
+When in the voice editor, you can CLONE the current creature by pressing & holding.

-### E
+### E. GLOBALS
-Globals.
-These are variables that affect the entire mix.
-Tonality, Tempo/BPM, and Delay FX.
+Where you find controls that affect the entire mix.
+Tonality, Tempo/BPM, Delay FX, and Volume.

-### F
+### F. SAVE, SHARE & BROWSE
-Save, Share, and Browse.
-Browse and save your local sessions, and explore online sessions that people have shared.
-You can also get a public link to your session that you can share with others.
+Save your sessions, share your sessions by creating a link, and explore online sessions that people have shared.

 # VOICE EDITOR

 When you tap on a creature, it opens the voice editor.
 On the bottom, there are four tabs.
-From left to right, they are TONES, SEQUENCER, ENVELOPES, and GLOBAL.
-When loading Seaquence for the first time, it will open to the SEQUENCER tab.
+From left to right, they are

+  1. TONES
+  2. SEQUENCER
+  3. ENVELOPES
+  4. GLOBAL

 ![]({{site.baseurl}}/images/guide/editor-tabs.png)

+When tapping a creature for the first time, it will open to the SEQUENCER tab.